SolType: Refinement Types for Arithmetic Overflow in Solidity: Statement Rules

 \subsection{Syntax and Judgments}

 Similar to the expression evaluation context, the statement evaluation context $\Sctx$ defines the evaluation order of expressions nested in statements.
 The state variable store $\store$ maps each state variable to its concrete value.
-The statement evaluation relation $\stepS{s}{\store}{s}{\store'}{\store_{sub}}$ asserts that starting from state variable store $\store$, $s$ will step to $s'$, update the store to $\store'$, and generate new local variable bindings $\store_{sub}$ to be set in the next statement.
+The statement evaluation relation $\stepS{s}{\store}{s}{\store'}{\stmtSub}$ asserts that starting from state variable store $\store$, $s$ will step to $s'$, update the store to $\store'$, and generate a local variable bindings $\stmtSub$ to be applied as a substitution to the next statement.
 We will assume that $\defnsE$ is fixed and implicitly defined everywhere.